Seven Surprising Reasons Retirees Are Going Back to Work

 Start by asking yourself: What problems do you solve best and for whom?
 Your answer to that, says Jenn Herrity, career trend expert at Indeed, is what becomes your niche.
 From there, you have to put in the work to make it happen.

-“Polish your pitch — refresh your professional profiles, list your service offerings, case studies, and rates, and set up job alerts for consulting gigs,” says Herrity.
+“Polish your pitch — refresh your professional profiles, list your service offerings, case studies and rates, and set up job alerts for consulting gigs,” says Herrity.
 “Tap your network of former colleagues and industry groups.”

 Herrity says retirees should start small when consulting.
 Take on shorter-term projects that can deliver quick results.
-That will enable you to collect testimonials, positive reviews and hopefully word-of-mouth referrals.
+That will enable you to collect testimonials, positive reviews and hopefully, word-of-mouth referrals.
 By going slow, you can also determine if consulting is right for you.

 If you want a part-time job….

-When it comes to part-time jobs, they run the gamut from substitute teacher to retail associate.
+Part-time jobs run the gamut from substitute teacher to retail associate.
 As the holidays approach, there is also an increase in seasonal work.

 To secure a part-time job, you first need to determine your motivation.
 Are you doing it to be closer to a hobby or passion?
 Is it to have social interactions?
 What you want out of your job will dictate how you search.

-“If you have been out of the workforce for a while and are looking to return to work, list that on your resume as a career break and explain in a bullet or two the activities you did,” says Toni Frana, FlexJobs' career expert manager.
+“If you have been out of the workforce for a while and are looking to return to work, list that on your résumé as a career break and explain in a bullet or two the activities you did,” says Toni Frana, FlexJobs' career expert manager.
 “Show the employer you're engaged and have been doing things out of the workforce.”

 Don’t give up hope

-“Retirees today have more ways than ever to blend purpose, flexibility, and income,” says Herrity.
+“Retirees today have more ways than ever to blend purpose, flexibility and income,” says Herrity.
 “The challenge is often figuring out which of these paths best matches your skills and lifestyle.”

 Since it's for love, not money, you can and should take the time to find the right fit.